 There were three ships named William Miles in the 19th century.
 The Sando/w/e interest is Captain Ralph Sheldon Kindley, the Master of one of them for a few years, dying on board in 1840.
 They were built and operated by Miles&Co of Bristol, UK, before being sold later.
 One interesting question is which of them was Kindley’s.
 Another question concerns migration to Australia, one William Miles transporting convicts to Van Diemens Land (Tasmania) in 1828.

 There are two conflicting stories about the history of the first two William Miles.
 One, referred to here as the two-ship story, states that there were two vessels, one of 577 tons launched in 1808 and and one of 323 tons launched in 1816, both sailing to different destinations.
 The other, referred to here as the one-ship story, states there was one William Miles of 324 tons launched in 1808 and enlarged to 577 tons in 1816, sailing alone until 1853.
-This is the dominating view found to date on the web.
+The one-ship story is currently (Sep 2019) the dominating view found to date on the web.